Tnzr/AGIS/README.md

 Development:
-The goal of this GoFundMe is to raise funds for the OpenSource development of the initial prototype of "AGIS", an Autonomous Greenhouse Irrigation System.
+The goal of this GoFundMe is to raise funds for the OpenSource development of the initial prototype of "AGIS", an Autonomous Greenhouse Integrated System.
 This project will first concentrate on healthy Mycelium growth but the same exact design would also work to effortlessly grow plants.

 I have little inventory at the moment and will work on slowly getting parts by their priority.
 Any contributions will greatly speed up the initial prototyping phase.
 After having a fully functional prototype, I will design PCBs that will eliminate most of the electrical assembly complications.